FRANCE – Provence-Alpes-Côte d’Azur (Nice, Marseille, Toulon), Languedoc-Roussillon (Montpellier, Perpignan)

 Pont Des Fees Grimaud Var (3)

-chapel named after the saint was built several hundred metres away.
-It is one of the town’s 4 windmills
+chapel named after saint Rock that was built several hundred metres away.
+It is one of the town’s 4 windmills.

 Pampelonne Beach, St Tropez